Guru Jambheshwar: Legacy and commemoration

-The Bishnoi have various temples, of which they consider the most holy to be "Mukam Mukti Dham" in the village of Mukam in Nokha tehsil, Bikaner district, Rajasthan.
+The Bishnoi have various temples, of which they consider the most holy to be "Mukti Dham mukam "in the village of Mukam in Nokha tehsil, Bikaner district, Rajasthan.
 It is there where the most sacred Bishnoi temple is built over samadhi of Guru Jambeshwar.
 Guru Jambeshwar University of Science and Technology at Hisar in the state of Haryana is named after him.